-A detailed analysis of sound data collected from the ATARs during this period is not complete at this time but will be included in a final report for the IHA.
+A detailed analysis of sound data collected from the ATARs during this period is provided in Appendix B of this report.
 The types of missiles launched during this monitoring period were the same as those launched in previous years.
 The two launch sites used this year were the same as those used for all previous reporting periods.
 Based on past data analyses, it is unlikely that any pinnipeds incurred any temporary threshold shift (TTS) during launches at SNI.
 If TTS were to occur, hearing loss would have presumably been mild and recoverable and thus not have caused permanent damage.